Continuous-Space Roadmap Generation for Mobile Robot Fleets with Distance Constraints and Geometry-Aware Discretization: Introduction

-While grid-based approaches stand out by their conceptual simplicity and are well-suited for large robot fleets, they are fundamentally constrained by their spatial resolution.
-This limitation prevents high-fidelity modeling of real-world environments, restricting precise placement of objects.
-Furthermore, it limits the achievable path lengths between stations in the layout to the Manhattan distance, which may significantly deviate from the shortest paths in continuous-space.
+Grid-based methods are attractive for their conceptual simplicity, regular node spacing and geometrically compact structure, but they are fundamentally constrained by their spatial resolution.
+This constraint forces node placement onto a fixed lattice, which prevents high-fidelity modeling of real-world environments.
+In environments with narrow or irregularly shaped corridors, fixed-resolution grids can produce poorly connected or even disconnected roadmaps.
+Furthermore, the achievable path lengths between nodes are bounded below by the Manhattan distance, which can be significantly longer than the Euclidean shortest path.

-A second major line of research focuses on continuous-space roadmaps, which provide greater geometric accuracy and flexibility.
-These approaches operate in continuous-space, using a variety of techniques to discretize the free space.
-Examples include the medial axis transform followed by linear programming optimization \cite{kleiner_armo_2011} or rule-based algorithms \cite{digani_automatic_2014, stenzel_automated_2021, stenzel_automated_2022}, random sampling combined with stochastic gradient descent (SGD) optimization and Delaunay triangulation \cite{henkel_optimized_2020}, Gray-Scott reaction-diffusion system combined with Delaunay triangulation \cite{henkel_gsrm_2024}, and iterative Voronoi diagram generation incorporating imaginary obstacles \cite{aryadi_redundant_2023}.

-These methods generally aim to distribute nodes uniformly across the free space and generate well-connected roadmaps.
-In \cite{digani_automatic_2014}, a rule-based roadmap generation strategy is presented that explicitly accounts for robot dimensions and available space within corridors and intersections.
-Their goal is to maximize coverage, connectivity, and redundancy to enhance routing flexibility and system throughput.
-The method is evaluated using graph-theoretical metrics and is extended in \cite{stenzel_automated_2021} to support more cluttered environments.
-A broader evaluation framework based on graph theory is introduced in \cite{stenzel_automated_2022}.
+A second major line of research focuses on \textit{continuous-space} roadmaps, which offer greater geometric flexibility by operating without a fixed spatial resolution.
+Proposed discretization strategies include the medial axis transform followed by linear programming optimization~\cite{kleiner_armo_2011}, rule-based algorithms~\cite{digani_automatic_2014, stenzel_automated_2021, stenzel_automated_2022}, iterative Voronoi diagram generation with imaginary obstacles~\cite{aryadi_redundant_2023}, random sampling combined with stochastic gradient descent and Delaunay triangulation~\cite{henkel_optimized_2020}, and a Gray-Scott reaction-diffusion system combined with Delaunay triangulation~\cite{henkel_gsrm_2024}.
+The latter, named GSRM, generates query-efficient, well-connected and redundant roadmaps tailored to the environmental geometry and has been shown to outperform other node-sampling strategies on path planning efficiency.
+In~\cite{digani_automatic_2014}, a rule-based method is presented that explicitly accounts for robot dimensions within corridors and intersections, with the goal of maximizing coverage, connectivity, and redundancy.
+This work is extended in~\cite{stenzel_automated_2021} to more cluttered environments, and a broader evaluation framework based on multi-agent pathfinding and graph theory is introduced in~\cite{stenzel_automated_2022}.

-The main advantage of continuous-space approaches is their ability to produce tailored roadmaps that are not constrained by spacial resolution.
-However, practical distance constraints for nodes and edges are often neglected, such as in \cite{henkel_optimized_2020} and \cite{henkel_gsrm_2024}.
-Additionally, none of the continuous-space approaches considers stations and a specified transport demand.
-Instead, they only aim to generate well-connected roadmaps with high coverage of the free space.